 For example, often people decide to “exercise more”, but that is not very clear unless you have outlined a concrete reason why you want to exercise more.
 Do you do that to improve your appearance or lower cholesterol levels or there is a desire to be a role model as a fit and healthy person?

 Whenever you find a desire for doing something which poses a challenge to you, it is important that you ask why exactly you want to do it.
-It is significant that you provide the substantive rationale for any challenge/decision/problem.
+It is significant that you provide a substantive rationale for any challenge/decision/problem.
 Your mind would want to put off these questions because it’s lazy and prone to act in pre-conditioned manners.
-But, if you do you are more likely to completing the tasks.
+But, if you do you are more likely to complete the tasks.

 For example, you want to change your job, and it sounds simple enough.
 But, in most cases, people are often found to be failing in this pursuit.
 Number 1 reason they never have a plan.

 What is involved in “look for a different job?”
-Are you taking time out at least hour or two every Saturday?
-Are you researching companies that hiring in your area?
+Are you taking time out at least an hour or two every Saturday?
+Are you researching companies hiring in your area?
 Have you made efforts to connect with people on LinkedIn/Facebook/Twitter?
 Have you improved your resume?
 Have you created job alerts on multiple job platforms?
 Have you approached any recruiter headhunter?